Decluttering is NOT always easy! We get started with really good intentions but then quickly get side-lined by our possessions.

 You can find the free printable with kitchen decluttering questions here!

 SENTIMENTAL DECLUTTERING QUESTIONS

-Sentimental items are the HARDEST to declutter because often, they are irreplacable.
+Sentimental items are the HARDEST to declutter because often, they are irreplaceable.
 But don’t worry!
-We can help you through these items, too.
-By focusing on the absolute most important things and letting the rest go.
+We can help you through these items, too, by focusing on the absolute most important things and letting the rest go.

-Here are questions to ask yourself when declutting sentimental items:
+Here are questions to ask yourself when decluttering sentimental items:

 - How do I want my house to FEEL?